Bannard Group - B Cell Immunology

 About the Research

-Projects in the Bannard laboratory focus around trying to decipher the fundamental biology underpinning the development of humoral immunity.
-We investigate the cellular interactions and regulatory mechanisms that facilitate antibody affinity maturation.
-We aim to understand what “selection” entails, and we hope to determine how cells make fate choices such as when to differentiate.
+Projects in the Bannard laboratory focus on trying to understand the cellular interactions and regulatory mechanisms that facilitate antibody affinity maturation.
+We aim to understand what “selection” entails, and we hope to determine how germinal centre B cells make fate choices such as when to switch between specific states or differentiate.
+We also are interested in employing our knowledge of “normal” antibody responses to better understand why immunity is slow to develop during malaria infections; therefore, projects are also available in this area.
+In addition, we want also understand how B cell responses might be better harnessed for developing effective vaccines.
 To reach these goals, we employ a wide range of cutting-edge techniques such as high-end flow cytometry, confocal microscopy, live cell imaging (e.g. multi-photon), single B cell cloning and next generation sequencing.
 Our work relies heavily on sophisticated genetically modified in vivo systems and we often use live virus infections (e.g. Influenza A).
 As such, students can expect to receive sound intellectual and practical science training.

-Informal enquiries are welcomed and can be directed to email@example.com.
+Informal enquiries are welcomed and can be directed to Oliver Bannard.

 Project will be based in the Bannard lab in the MRC Weatherall Institute of Molecular Medicine (WIMM).
 This is a small group and so students will benefit from frequent interactions with their supervisor.